Teacher removed for racist comments

-LEAVEWORTH, Kansas --A substitute teacher has been removed from a Leavenworth, Kansas school, after apparently making a racially insensitive comment to a student during class.
+LEAVENWORTH, Kansas --A substitute teacher has been removed from a school, after apparently making a racially insensitive comment to a student during class.

-"I got a call from the principal saying that he needed to tell me that there was a teacher that was removed from the school for using racial derogatory remarks with my daughter, said the girl's mother, only known as Jameila.
+"I got a call from the principal saying that he needed to tell me that there was a teacher that was removed from the school for using racial derogatory remarks with my daughter," said the girl's mother, only identified as Jameila.

-She told WDAF-TV what the teacher apparently said to her daughter during class, "She looked at her and said, 'don't give me your ugly black girl face.'"
+She told WDAF-TV what the teacher apparently said to her daughter during class, "She looked at her and said, 'Don't give me your ugly black girl face.'"

 The mother said the remark was made twice in front of the entire class.